allen-garvey/phoenix-umbrella/apps/photog/README.md

 * To automatically convert jpg file masters to webp files on import to save space, use the `--webp` option after the source folder.

-## Adding Amazon Photos Ids to images

-By adding Amazon Photos Ids to images, you can see an Amazon photos link on the image details page

-* Sign in to Amazon cloud drive and view the contents of a folder with images in it.
-Save the AJAX response for `https://www.amazon.com/drive/v1/nodes?asset=ALL&tempLink=false` to a `.json` file

-* Run `mix shutterbug.load_amazon_photos <json_file_path> <folder_name>` to load the Amazon Photo Ids for those images, where `folder_name` is the folder containing the images

 ## Image url setup

 * You can optionally set the environment variable `UMBRELLA_PHOTOG_IMAGE_URL_PREFIX` as a random string, which is used as a prefix for image urls